 So how do you go about leveraging a contest to build backlinks?
 It’s simple: you need to create relevant contests or giveaways where the requirement to participate is to link back.
 You can have multiple prizes at multiple levels, and announce the winners via social media.

 Make sure the prizes that you are giving away are relevant or else your audience wouldn’t find them interesting enough to participate.
 These contests can also help your site go viral and attract more links your way.
 The whole idea behind running a contest is to encourage more backlinks and traffic to your site.

 This list of link building tips is not all encompassing considering there are constant new updates from Google.
 However it should be more than enough to get you on your way to ranking in the search engines.

-If you need any help executing these techniques, we have just the SEO experts for that.
+If you need any help executing these techniques, contact us to speak with our SEO experts.
 Additionally, if you have more link building tips you’d like to share, we’d love to hear them!
 Drop them in the comments below.